solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 ---
 layout: post
-title: Load testing with Locust
+title: Locust makes performance testing easy
 author: janneri
 excerpt: >
   Locust is a load testing tool where user behavior is defined with Python code.